-The highest paid occupations are in mining and gas/oil drilling industry, electricity and telecommunications.
-The lowest paid sectors are accommodation and food sectors, as well as arts and entertainment sectors.
-Canada’s unemployment rate was 6.8 percent in Jan 15 according to Statistics Canada, and traditionally Newfoundland and Labrador have the highest unemployment rate while on the opposite site stand Alberta and Saskatchewan.
+The highest-paid occupations are in mining and gas/oil drilling industry, electricity and telecommunications.
+The lowest-paid sectors are accommodation and food sectors, as well as the arts and entertainment sectors.
+Canada’s unemployment rate was 6.8 per cent on Jan 15 according to Statistics Canada, and traditionally Newfoundland and Labrador have the highest unemployment rate while on the opposite side stand Alberta and Saskatchewan.
 Check what your options are by browsing through some recruitment options.

 Provincial and territorial income tax rates vary from one province to another.
 How much income tax you need to pay is determined by the province you reside on 31 Dec.